Try Meditation to Relax and Find Inner Peace

 12. Studies have found that meditation can improve your health and well-being.
 If you want to learn more about meditation, do an internet search on “meditation research” or go to tm.org (Transcendental Meditation (TM)) as a place to start your research.
 There are many different types of meditation, mindfulness, and centering prayer.
 Find one that works best for you.

-13. By meditating over time you may experience things do not overwhelm you like before, that you are more relaxed, improved health, feel less anxious, sleep better, your blood pressure has improved, and you feel more peace within yourself.
+13. By meditating over time, you may experience things that do not overwhelm you like before, that you are more relaxed, have improved health, feel less anxious, sleep better, your blood pressure has improved, and you feel more peace within yourself.
 Everyone’s experience will be different.
 Thanks for meditating!

 Optional breathing exercise at the beginning of meditation: